osaukh/mobile_computing_lab/Course_Organization.md

 * 	[Google Colab](https://colab.research.google.com) to run iPython notebooks and collaborate on the code.
 Will be used later in this course.

 ### Assistance
-* 	Olga is available in the virtual classroom 3-5pm every scheduled appointment.
+* 	Olga is available in WebEx 3-5pm every scheduled appointment.
-* 	Peter (peter.prodinger at student.tugraz.at) will help you to fix coding issues.
+* 	Peter (peter.prodinger at student.tugraz.at) will help you to fix coding issues in the lab (Technische Informatik Nord, IE01074).
 Approach him on Slack or email him if you need help.
 * 	It's easier to help if you use GitHub / GitLab / Google Colab and we can access your code!

 ### Hints
-* 	Learning mobile development is not difficult, but do not underestimate the required time and effort!
+* 	Android programming is not difficult, but do not underestimate the required time and effort!
 * 	Do not wait until the last minute to start working on the project!

 __Previous years' statistics__: Activity recognition app takes a team of 2 people (with some Android programming experience) 4 days to complete (full time).
-Transfer learning will probably take the same team 7 days to complete (full time).
+Transfer learning takes the same team 7 days to complete (full time).

 ## Progress / Demos / Reports
 * 	Intermediate progress meetings are there to make sure you are well on track.
 See instructions:
-    * 	<a href="Progress_Reviews.md">2021-05-05 Progress Review</a>
-    * 	<a href="Progress_Reviews.md">2021-06-02 Progress Review</a>
+    * 	<a href="Progress_Reviews.md">Demo (Option 1) and Progress Review (Option 2)</a>
 * 	At the end of the course you will be asked to
     * 	Submit your report as PDF
-    *  	Share with Olga the link to your GitHub / GitLab repository
+    *  	Share your code with Olga (grant access to your GitHub / GitLab repository)
+	*   Submit a video showing the app in action
-    * 	Present and demonstrate your app in action
+    * 	Present and demonstrate your app live (during the final in-person meeting)
-* 	See <a href="Final_Demo_and_Report.md">2021-06-23 Final Demo and Report</a>
+	* 	See instructions: <a href="Final_Demo_and_Report.md">Final Demo and Report</a>

 ## Grading
 *   Your final grade is based on the following grading scheme:
+	- 10 points -- Performance in the intermediate demo / progress review
-    - 20 points -- Novelty, your ideas, attention to detail, code clarity
+    - 10 points -- Novelty, your ideas, attention to detail, code clarity
-    - 60 points -- Working demo and quality of the obtained performance results
+    - 60 points -- Working demo and performance results
-    - 20 points -- Quality of the report (structure, readability)
+    - 20 points -- Quality of the report (structure, readability, completeness) and final video

 * Grading scheme:
     - &#8805; 90 --> 1 (excellent)